 It may also be helpful to dial the speaking time for some time if you’re very busy or tired.
 Try to talk for a while only a few times a week to recharge.

-Or take a while to do something not necessary to talk together (like to watch TV series together while you’re on the video).
+Or take a while to do something not necessary to talk together (like watching a TV series together while you’re on the video).
 Search and find some virtual dates for fun.
 Then, concentrate when you talk.
 Do not give up.

-Planning your telephones may also remove tension and distraction – you are going to spend less time wondering whether and when you chat to each other through the day.
+Planning your telephones may also remove tension and distraction – you are going to spend less time wondering whether and when you chat with each other throughout the day.

 And if one of you can’t do it at the right time, you know whether you’re going to talk next.